 Our work happens in eight-week cycles.
 Every two months, we prioritize our tasks and pick objectives for the next iteration.
 We strive to shape our tasks before we assign them in order to avoid surprises.
 Marketing has to be agile though.
-Sometimes, unforeseen issues arise, but we try to account for that during planning.
+Sometimes, unforeseen issues arise, but we try to account for them during planning.

 We use Jira to track our tasks, Slack to communicate, Confluence for our long memory, and Figma as a place where the design happens and is handed off to devs.
 Github is the home for our code and code reviews.

 Improve the overall code quality and development process.
 This can range from tweaking our webpack config to visual regression tests introduction.
 Anything that will allow us to work better (faster stronger…).